gtk4win/gtk4win/README.md

 # GTK for windows environments

-This project aims to produce consistent and complete gtk environment for windows targets (mingw).
+This project aims to produce consistent, complete and portable gtk environment for windows targets (mingw).

 # Build process